 Make me wonder why He never gave up on me.

 He loves me as I am and helps me when I pray

 The point of bringing up this song is twofold:

-This eBook I’m writing has been rolling around in my head and my heart for about 5 years now – I even started on it during a 2-week Fellow-in-Residence stay in Sewanee.
-I wrote every day for 2 weeks and came home with a lot of my journey stored on a floppy disk, which is now “God knows where.”
+“Lady Father” has been rolling around in my head and my heart for about 5 years now.
+I even started on it during a 2-week Fellow-in-Residence stay in Sewanee.
+I wrote every day for 2 weeks and came home with a lot of my journey stored on a floppy disk.
+It is now “God knows where.”
 I have checked out all the old “floppies” I have and somehow all that work has disappeared.

-- I have a new perspective on my experiences as I am now able to “look in on it” from the edge of it instead of in the middle of it.
+I have a new perspective on my experiences.
+I am now able to “look in on it” from the edge of it instead of in the middle of it.
 I’m not totally “outside of it” but I can see it all better than I ever been able to before.

-- I have a new motive for writing this book than I did before; at that time, I wanted to expose it all – to warn other women to watch out for the pitfalls I had not seen looming ahead of me and, I suppose to garner some sympathy for all the pain and grief I had endured.
+I have a new motive for writing this book than I did before.
+At that time, I wanted to expose it all – to warn other women.
+I wanted them to watch out for the pitfalls I had not seen looming ahead of me.
+I suppose I was looking to garner some sympathy for all the pain and grief I had endured.

-My motive now is rooted in my new-found, transfigured faith that God did indeed call me to be a priest in his Church, that he used me to make a difference in the lives of many people, and that I now have the God-given talent, the opportunity, and the means to use my experience to help other women who may be facing the same attitudes and who may not have a support system to turn to for encouragement, advice, and a safe place to ventilate, share, and reflect with someone who has “been there.”
+My motive now is rooted in my new-found, transfigured faith.
+I believe that God did indeed call me to be a priest in his Church.
+I know that he used me to make a difference in the lives of many people.
+And I believe that God gave me talent, opportunity, and the means to use my experience.
+God wanted me to help other women who may be facing the same attitudes.
+He wanted me to help women who may not have a support system to turn to for encouragement and advice,.
+There are so many women who need a safe place to ventilate, share, and reflect with someone who has “been there.”

 Scroll down to register for a newsletter and important emails.